mapzen/documentation/docs/mapzen-services-api.md

 ### Search and mobility

+#### Mapzen Search

-_Mapzen Search_ is a geocoding and place-finding service and has these limits:
+Mapzen Search is a geocoding and place-finding service and has these limits:

 - 6 queries per second
 - 30,000 queries per day

 The Mapzen Search service is built from the [Pelias](https://github.com/pelias) open-source project.

+#### Mapzen Turn-by-Turn

-_Mapzen Turn-by-Turn_ is a routing and navigation service and has these limits:
+Mapzen Turn-by-Turn is a routing and navigation service and has these limits:

 - 2 queries per second
 - 50,000 queries per day